 The COMPETE case also offers a few instructive examples.
 Excellent GIS research took place in identifying areas for potential biofuel development.
-However, though the research was exemplary academic work (Wicke et al, 2011), Helen Watson showed clear evidence that the data analyzed was not complete (e.g., pastoral land-use not in the database) and not at a fineenough grain to be entirely relevant.
-Biofuel development policy designed to support local initiatives was to comprise later stages of the COMPETE process, in order to spark new economic opportunity in many African countries.
-Yet, this top-down solution had low relevance to many potential implementers, because they lacked local knowledge and experience growing and processing biofuels, as well as the infrastructure to use biofuels (Romijn and Caniels, 2011).
+However, although the research was exemplary academic work (Wicke et al, 2011), Helen Watson showed clear evidence that the data analyzed were not complete (e.g., pastoral land-use not in the database) and not at a fine-enough grain to be entirely relevant.
+Biofuel development policy designed to support local initiatives comprised later stages of the COMPETE process in order to spark new economic opportunity in many African countries.
+Yet, this top-down solution had low relevance to many potential implementers because they lacked local knowledge and experience growing and processing biofuels, as well as the infrastructure to use biofuels (Romijn and Caniels, 2011).
 The alternative of development for export suffered from political influence on the dispersion of profits and benefits from implementation.
-This begs the question of whether top-down goals, such as European Union research designed to implement policy in Africa nations, will be as relevant and impactful as solutions at the community and household level where those policies are implemented.
+This begs the question of whether top-down goals, such as European Union research designed to implement policy in African nations, will be as relevant and impactful as solutions at the community and household level where policies are implemented.

-In the Japan case, finally, the line between disaster relief, disaster research tourism, and sustainability science can, unfortunately, be grey, which might result in mistrust and resistance to collaborate.
+In the Japan case, the line between disaster relief, disaster research tourism, and sustainability science proved, unfortunately, grey, which might result in mistrust and resistance to collaborate.
 The research institutions and governments responsible for calculating risk levels for infrastructure and communities, in particular, may not be trusted, meaning that sustainability scientists must find more effective ways to communicate risk and uncertainty (Faulkner et al, 2007).
 Similarly, distant research institutions must build trust with people in affected areas, to ensure effective engagement, maximum transparency, and authentic cultural continuity of sustainable solution options.

-These discussed obstacles for solution-oriented sustainability science are but a few of many.
+The discussed obstacles to solution-oriented sustainability science are but a few of many.
 However, our conference cases also display innovative approaches to overcoming such barriers.
-In fact, many of the obstacles exemplified in one case are addressed well in another.
-The San Francisco case provides a useful instance of building trust within a participatory collaboration.
-The city administration was able to work with community groups, cancer-oriented non-profits, academics, and consultants over a decade to reduce toxic chemicals in the municipality (Raphael and Geiger, 2011).
-The non-profit and community groups began their involvement with the antitoxic chemical movement because of their interest in fighting cancer.
-Their historical relationship with the city had adversarial and aggressively pushed policy reform.
-In this instance, however, the city was in agreement that toxic chemicals were undesirable.
+Many of the obstacles exemplified in one case are addressed well in another.
+The San Francisco case provides a useful instance of building trust through participatory collaboration.
+The city administration was able to work with community groups, non-profits committed to fighting cancer, academics, and consultants over a decade to reduce toxic chemicals in the municipality (Raphael and Geiger, 2011).
+The non-profit and community groups began their involvement with the anti-toxic chemical movement because of their interest in fighting cancer.
+Their historical relationship with the city was adversarial and aggressively pushed policy reform.
+In the instance of purchasing ordinance, however, the city was in agreement that toxic chemicals were undesirable.
 So, the first hurdle, which was time consuming, was to build trust between the city and new allies, a process that required in-depth stakeholder engagement.
 Once trust was built, the partners were able to move forward and select issues of common concern around which to build their case for using alternatives to toxics, instead of relying on communication of exposure risks.